Aperezvigoa/Aperezvigoa/README.md

 ---

 ## 🔗 Where to Find Me
-- 🐧 Working on Linux, learning something new every day
+- 🐧 Probably I'll be working on Linux, learning something new every day, so if you want to send me a message, you can find me on X @aperezvigoa

 ---